Einsums/Einsums/docs/sphinx/reference/einsums.core.rst

     .. versionadded:: 1.0.0

-.. py:function:: __initialize()
+.. py:function:: initialize()

     Initializes the Einsums library.
 This is an internal function that is called automatically.
     It does not need to be called directly, and instead it is called when you import :code:`einsums`.

     .. versionadded:: 1.0.0

-.. py:function:: finalize(arg: bool | str)
+.. py:function:: finalize()

     Finalize the Einsums library, optionally printing timing info.
-See :py:func:`einsums.set_finalize_arg` to change how the module calls this function.
 This does not need to be called directly, as it is registered with the :code:`atexit` module.

     .. versionadded:: 1.0.0

 .. toctree::
     :maxdepth: 3